dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-12-Core-Ingredients-of-Human-Intelligence.md

 > What additional ingredients may be needed in order to rapidly learn more powerful and more general-purpose representations?

+The authors of this paper developed an algorithm using [Bayesian Program Learning (BPL)](http://web.mit.edu/cocosci/Papers/Science-2015-Lake-1332-8.pdf) that represents concepts as simple stochastic programs – structured procedures that generate new example of a concept when executed.
+These programs allow the model to express causal knowledge about how the raw data are formed, and the probabilistic semantics allow the model to handle noise and perform creative tasks.
+Structure sharing across concepts is accomplished by the compositional reuse of stochastic primitives that can combine in new ways to create new concepts. <span class='red'>Here, describing learning as “rapid model building” refers to the fact that BPL constructs generative models (lower-level programs) that produce tokens of a concept.</span>

+> Learning models of this form allows BPL to perform a challenging one-shot classification task at human level performance and to outperform current deep learning models such as convolutional networks.

 #### 2.1 Compositionality

+Compositionality is the classic idea that new representations can be constructed through the combination of primitive elements.
+Compositionality is also at the core of productivity: an infinite number of representations can be constructed from a finite set of primitives, just as the mind can think an infinite number of thoughts, utter or understand an infinite number of sentences,  or learn new concepts from a seemingly infinite space of possibilities.